-- Hierarchical to: No other components Dependencies: No dependencies - FIA\API.1.1/CA The TSF shall provide a Chip Authentication Protocol v.1 according to [TR-EAC] to prove the identity of the TOE.
+FIA API.1.1/CA The TSF shall provide a Chip Authentication Protocol v.1 according to [TR-EAC] to prove

 Application note: This SFR requires the TOE to implement the Chip Authentication Mechanism specified in [TR-EAC-1].
 The TOE and the terminal generate a shared secret using the Diffie-Hellman Protocol (DH or EC-DH) and two session keys for secure messaging in ENC\MAC mode according to [ICAO-9303], normative appendix 5, A5.1.
 The terminal verifies by means of secure messaging whether the MRTD's chip was able or not to run his protocol properly using its Chip Authentication Private Key corresponding to the Chip Authentication Key (EF.DG14).